 ``We do not have a plan,″ she said in Tobago. ``There have been people who think there is some kind of plan akin to some that have been presented previously.
 We have a set of ideas, a road map about how to narrow the gap between the parties.″

-In response to a letter from six U.S. senators who expressed the same fear as Israel, Albright assured members of Congress on Friday that the administration would not reveal the proposal.
+In response to a letter from six U.S. senators who expressed the same fear as Israel, Secretary of State Madeleine Albright assured members of Congress on Friday that the administration would not reveal the proposal.

 Netanyahu’s government had agreed to a three-step withdrawal in the West Bank, but only one such pullback has occurred because Israel has demanded greater security steps by Palestinians.

-Also Sunday, Netanyahu reiterated that Israel did not kill Hamas’ chief bombmaker, whose body was found in the wreckage of the Ramallah explosion last week.
+Also Sunday, Netanyahu reiterated that Israel did not kill Hamas’ chief bombmaker, whose body was found in the wreckage of the Ramallah explosion.
 Hamas has blamed Israel and threatened revenge attacks.

 Palestinian pathologist Jalal Jabri presented his report to Justice Minister Freij Abu Medein on Sunday, but refused to disclose its contents.